exponea/exponea-android-sdk/Documentation/push-notifications.md

 >
 > SDK versions 4.6.0 and higher use event-based token tracking to support multiple mobile applications per project.
 Learn more about [Token tracking via notification_state event](#token-tracking-via-notification_state-event).

+> ❗️ Re-track the push token after `stopIntegration()`
+>
+> If your app re-initializes the SDK by calling `init()` after a previous `stopIntegration()`, you must re-track the push token after each re-initialization.
+Refer to [Re-tracking the push token after stopIntegration](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#re-tracking-the-push-token-after-stopintegration) for details.

 #### Track delivered push notification

 Use the [`trackDeliveredPush`](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#track-push-notification-delivery-manually) method to manually track a delivered push notification: